KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws5-templates/2photo-id.md

 1. Find photos and add their `photoIds` to the remaining drink objects.

 1. We now have the photo ids, but need a way to retrieve the `photoId`.
 We can do so if we access the drink object in the array.
 We can lookup array elements by their id.
-In the `click` event listener at the bottom of the file where you where you call `submitOrder`, change the variable `drinkName` to `drinkId` and pull the `id` property from the element.
+In the first `click` event listener at the bottom of the file where you where you call `submitOrder`, change the variable `drinkName` to `drinkId` and pull the `id` property from the element.
 Your code will look like this
    ```javascript
 const drinkId = document.querySelector('input[type="radio"]:checked').id;
    ```